mjordan/islandora_workbench/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Before opening this PR, have you opened an issue explaining what you want to to do?
 * [ ] Have you run `pycodestyle --show-source --show-pep8 --ignore=E402,W504 --max-line-length=200 yourfile.py`?
-* [ ] Have you included same configuration and/or CSV files useful for testing this PR?
+* [ ] Have you included some configuration and/or CSV files useful for testing this PR?
 * [ ] Have you written unit or integration tests if applicable?
 * [ ] Does the code added in this PR require a version of Python that is higher than the current minimum version?
 * [ ] If the changes in this PR require an additional Python library, have you included it in `setup.py`?